What types of drugs are used to lower cholesterol?

 Adenosine triphosphate-citric lyase (ACL) inhibitors

-The FDA has approved bempedoic acid (Nexletol™) to lower cholesterol.
 Bempedoic acid works in the liver to slow down cholesterol production.
-The medication comes in 180-mg tablets taken once per day with or without food.
-It should be taken with statin medications, but there are dosage limitations if taken with simvastatin or pravastatin.
+It should be taken with statin medications, but you’ll need to limit your dosage if you take it with simvastatin or pravastatin.

 What are the possible side effects of bempedoic acid?